lonelyotter/lonelyotter/README.md

 ### Hi there 👋

-- 📖 Major in Information Engineering @SJTU
+- 📖 Bachelor in Information Engineering @SJTU
+- 📖 MSc in Big Data Technology @HKUST
 <!--

 - 🔭 I’m currently working on ...